MMLI Symposium 2026

 11.00 amAI Institutes’ Research, Education and Workforce Development Efforts

-“Introduction to NSF-MMLI AI Tools and Research”
+“Introduction to NSF-MMLI AI Tools and Research Training”

 Speakers: Dr. Matt Berry, Dr. Cindy Chan, Saif Williams